Finance |

 Course Description

 As most research in social sciences is aimed at quantifying relationships among variables that either measure the outcome of some process or are likely to affect the process, where the process in question could be any economic, business, or management process of interest to the social scientist.
 The quantification of the process may be as simple as determining the degree of association or as complicated as estimating the parameters of a detailed nonlinear system.
 Regardless of the complexity of the model, the most powerful and widely used statistical method for estimating the parameters of interest is the method of least squares.
 Researchers choose the most appropriate model for the project at hand, the parameters of the model are then estimated such that model predictions and the observed data are in as good agreement as possible as measured by the least squares criterion, minimization of the sum of squared differences between the predicted and the observed points.
 In Applied Regression Analysis with R, we will learn what is and how to use regression by analyzing a variety of real world problems.
 Heavy emphasis will be placed on analysis of actual datasets.
-Topics covered include: review of probability and statistics; simple linear regression (SLR); multiple linear regression (MLR); inference; dummy variables; asymptotics; further issues on MLR; heteroskedasticity; specification and data problems; limited dependent variables; time series; instrumental variables (IV) and two-stage least squares (2SLS) (optional); simultaneous equations (optional); panel data (optional).
+Topics covered include: review of probability and statistics; simple linear regression (SLR); multiple linear regression (MLR); inference; dummy variables; asymptotic; further issues on MLR; heteroskedasticity; specification and data problems; limited dependent variables; time series; instrumental variables (IV) and two-stage least squares (2SLS) (optional); simultaneous equations (optional); panel data (optional).

 |